Volkswagen Touareg

-The Volkswagen Touareg (German pronunciation: [ˈtuːaʁɛk]) is a car produced by German automaker Volkswagen Group since 2002 at the Volkswagen Bratislava Plant.
-A five-seater mid-size luxury crossover SUV, the vehicle was named after the nomadic Tuareg people, inhabitants of the Saharan interior in North Africa.
-As of its first generation, the Touareg was developed together with the Porsche Cayenne and the Audi Q7, and as of October 2020, the Touareg was developed together with the Audi Q8, the Bentley Bentayga and the Lamborghini Urus.
-The vehicles were designed as unibody SUVs with independent suspensions.
-The initial generation (2002–2010) offered five-, six-, eight-, ten- and twelve-cylinder engine choices depending on choice.
+The Volkswagen Touareg (German pronunciation: [ˈtuːaʁɛk]) is a mid-size luxury crossover SUV produced by Volkswagen since 2002.
+The vehicle is named after the nomadic Tuareg people, inhabitants of the Saharan interior in North Africa.
+The Touareg was originally developed with the Porsche Cayenne and Audi Q7 and as of October 2020, the Touareg was developed with the Audi Q8, the Bentley Bentayga and the Lamborghini Urus, which shares their MLB Evo platform and chassis.
+The first generation (2002–2010) offered five, six, eight, ten, and twelve-cylinder engine choices.

 Development

 The Volkswagen Touareg (internally designated Typ 7L) was developed as a joint venture project by Porsche and the Volkswagen Group, involving the Audi and Volkswagen brands.
-At the time of Typ 7L development and for the first several years of production, Porsche was independently owned and not yet a part of the Volkswagen group.
-The sports car market fluctuates, and Porsche CEO Wendelin Wiedeking was looking to expand into new segments; this included marketing its first four-door vehicle.
-A team in Weissach, Germany, of over 300, led by Klaus-Gerhard Wolpert, developed the Volkswagen Group PL71 platform.
-Now it is shared between the Touareg, the Audi Q7, and the Porsche Cayenne.
-However, there are styling, equipment, performance, and technical differences between them.
+During the initial development phase and the early years of its production, Porsche operated as an independent entity, not affiliated with the Volkswagen Group.
+In response to these market conditions, Porsche's CEO at the time, Wendelin Wiedeking, sought to diversify the company's product range.
+This strategy included the introduction of Porsche's first four-door vehicle.
+A team located in Weissach, Germany led by Klaus-Gerhard Wolpert, developed the Volkswagen Group PL71 platform.
+It is shared among the Touareg, the Audi Q7, and the Porsche Cayenne.
 The Touareg and Cayenne both seat five, while the Q7's stretched wheelbase accommodates a third row for seven passengers.

 The Volkswagen Touareg is built at the Volkswagen Bratislava Plant in Bratislava, Slovakia, alongside the Audi Q7.
 The Cayenne is assembled by Porsche in Leipzig, Germany, at a facility built for Cayenne production.

-Due to the demand and the exchange rates of euros against the US dollar, as well as different pricing and environmental policies in the US, the V6 and V8 engine variants make up most of Volkswagen's American Touareg offering.
-Compared to other Volkswagen-branded vehicles sold in the US, which are aimed at the mass market, Touaregs came in more upscale trims and competed with other luxury crossover SUVs.
+Due to the demand and the exchange rates of euros against the US dollar, as well as different pricing and environmental policies in the US, the V6 and V8 engine variants make up a majority of Volkswagen's American Touareg offering.
+In the United States, the Touareg is advertised as and competes with other luxury crossover SUVs.